 We refer to the project as Youth Reentering the Community through Opportunity, Networking, Navigation, Education, Collaboration and Transition Support (Y-ReCONNECTS), to emphasize the cross systems collaboration needed to effectively support the community reentry of justice involved youth with intellectual/developmental disabilities (I/DD).

-This five year initiative, funded by the New York State Developmental Disabilities Planning Council (DDPC), began in April 2019.
+This five year initiative, funded by the New York State Council on Developmental Disabilities (CDD), formerly known as the Developmental Disabilities Planning Council (DDPC), began in April 2019.
 The purpose is to establish a community of practice (CoP) with access to this site, as well as guidance from the Y-ReCONNECTS project team, to learn about and implement promising and best practices for improving reentry outcomes for youth with I/DD, aged 14-24.
 The ultimate goal is to foster systems change, benefiting youth and communities.

 The voices of the most impacted